 A: The first visit lasts 75-90 minutes.
 You will have a one-on-one consultation with Dr. Tighe and she will review your chief complaint and other ailments and take a thorough history.
 Dr. Tighe may use Chinese medicine diagnostic tools such as tongue and pulse diagnosis to get a more clear picture of your current health.
-They will spend time explaining the overall goals of natural medicine, which center around treating the underlying condition and restoring physiology.
-The doctor will then explain their assessment, which summarizes the center of gravity of your ailments and explains how to begin treating you.
-A treatment plan will be devised and time will be spent to ensure understanding of the approach.
-This treatment plan often includes detailed nutrition recommendations, herbal medicine, homeopathic remedies, hydrotherapy treatments, acupuncture and lifestyle modifications.
+She will spend time explaining the overall goals of natural medicine, which center around treating the underlying condition and restoring physiology.
+She will review any supplements or medicines that you are already taking.
+If applicable, she will review lab results brought in by the patient.
+An individualized treatment plan will be devised that aims towards helping the patient achieve their health goals.
+It often includes detailed nutrition recommendations, herbal medicine, homeopathic remedies, hydrotherapy treatments, acupuncture, mind-body approaches and lifestyle modifications.

 Yes.
 We believe that patients receive the best quality of care when all practitioners involved are informed.
 We frequently communicate with any other health care practitioners about treatment goals and outcomes.

 A: Naturopathic physicians are trained extensively in pharmaceutical medications and herbal medicine.
 This training includes identifying potentially adverse effects that may occur if improperly combined.
 Your naturopathic doctor will avoid harmful combinations of both drug-nutrient interactions and drug-herbal interactions.
 Providing your doctor with a list of your medications is essential.

 A: The academic training in medical sciences of naturopathic and conventional doctors is similar.
 Both study modern physical, clinical and laboratory diagnosis and are trained to diagnose a disease.
 Both refer patients to other health care providers when appropriate.
 Naturopathic doctors may also perform minor surgery and prescribe some drugs.
 Many conventional doctors are now learning medical approaches inspired by naturopathic medicine, such as functional medicine.